Skip to main content

 Conclusion: The conclusion should add something new to the article, a point of view or comments related to the rationale for the article and what the article adds to the literature, not a summary of the article.

-Figures and other images (excluding tables) must also be provided as individual graphic files, saved at high resolution (300 dpi), as a jpg or pdf file.
+Figures and other images (excluding tables) must also be provided as individual graphic files, saved at high resolution (300 dpi), as an image file or pdf file.
 Attach an individual file for each image.
 Images not saved appropriately will delay the peer-review process significantly.
 For help with images, please contact Info@JHOPonline.com.

-References: Use most up-to-date, post-2005, primary sources only (namely, the original study or source, not a secondary article that is citing the primary study).
+References: Use the most up-to-date, post-2010 (except for “classic” sources), primary sources only (namely, the original study or source, not a secondary article that is citing the primary study).
 References must be cited consecutively in the text (as superscript numbers), then place each complete reference at the end of the article under heading “References.”
-Avoid automatic numbering or footnote/endnote features.
+Please do not use automatic numbering or footnote/endnote features.
 Try to limit the number of references to 45.

-Use citation format according to the AMA Manual of Style.1
+Use citation format according to the AMA Manual of Style.3

 Examples: